-This method states that any medical condition for which you have sought medical advice for in the last five years would be automatically excluded.
+This method states that any medical condition for which you have sought medical advice for in the last 5 years would be automatically excluded.

-A very small number of insurers offer what is called a ‘fixed moratorium’ and this usually means that even if you have sought medical advice for the (excluded) condition in the two year period after the policy was taken out the insurer will re-include cover after the two years is up.
+A very small number of insurers offer what is called a ‘fixed moratorium’ and this usually means that even if you have sought medical advice for the (excluded) condition in the 2 year period after the policy was taken out the insurer will re-include cover after the 2 years is up.

 With this method you would disclose any past medical conditions on the application and the insurer would decide if they are able to offer cover for those conditions or not (please note that different insurers may come back with different results).

 If an exclusion is placed on the plan it is usually possible to have that exclusion reviewed at each policy renewal but you would need to pay for medical evidence to be provided from your doctor to support your argument that the past condition is no longer a problem.

 This all comes down to the medical condition that you have suffered.
 With full medical underwriting any potentially serious medical conditions that you have experienced in the past (even if it was over five years ago) may be excluded.
 With a moratorium this would not be the case if you last had symptoms over 5 years ago.

 On the flip side, with the moratorium method a medical consultation for something that may not have actually amounted to anything could potentially exclude a whole area of the body if it was within the last 5 years.
 Additionally, something seemingly minor like a short period of back pain 4 years ago would result in an exclusion.
 This is unlikely to be the case with full underwriting.